miversen33/netman.nvim/doc/apidoc.md

     - `callback`
         - Type: function (optional)
         - Details: A function to call during the processing of `read`.
 Any data that would be returned will instead be streamed
         - NOTE: Providing a callback indicates to the API that you want the process to run asynchronously.
-This will change your output to a [netman.api.process_handle](#process_handle) (unless async fails.
-Detailed in the [netman.api.process_handle](#process_handle))
+This will change the return value to a process_handle.
+Detailed in the [the consumer guide: Async Example](https://github.com/miversen33/netman.nvim/blob/async-1/doc/consumerguide.md#asynchronous-example)
 - Returns
     - NOTE: If this is being called asynchronously (via the `callback` parameter), these results may be streamed to the callback instead.
-See [netman.api.process_handle](#process_handle) for details on this process
+See the [the consumer guide: Async Example](https://github.com/miversen33/netman.nvim/blob/async-1/doc/consumerguide.md#asynchronous-example) for details on how to use read asynchronously.
     - [`read`](#readuri-opts) returns a table that will have the following key/value pairs (some are optional)
         - success: boolean